BitcoinComfy/BitcoinMRE/README.md

 Use the C-flag -DTRY_TESTNET=1 to compile for Testnet.

 The final executable will be placed in arm/Default.vxp

+#### Why don't you add obj files to gitignore?

+Cause compiling it's not trivial, and I want to allow everyone to inspect the app.

+Default.axf / BitcoinMRE.axf is the compiled ELF file (easier to inspect).

+Default.axf / BitcoinMRE.axf / Mainnet.vxp  / Testnet.vxp is the Mediatek packed ELF after bundling resources.

 #### Quick notes of an MRE app (from UstadMobile)